The-Marcy-Lab-School/mod-7-react-api-project/proposal.md

 ## API & React Router

-This application will use the [name of API] API.
+This application will use the Marvel API.
 Below are the documentation and specific endpoints we intend to use and the front-end pages that will use them.

+Link to API documentation: [[https://developer.marvel.com/docs]]

 - API endpoint #1 :https://developer.marvel.com/docs#!/public/getCreatorCollection_get_0
   - Fetches list of characters
   - I want to fetch the unique ID of the character, name of the character, thumbnail - representative image for this character

-API endpoint #2 :/v1/public/characters/{characterId}/comics
+- API endpoint #2 :/v1/public/characters/{characterId}/comics
--Fetches the comics’ cover
+  - Fetches the comics’ cover
--I would like to fetch the comic by ID and title of the comic while also displaying the thumbnail of the comic
+  - I would like to fetch the comic by ID and title of the comic while also displaying the thumbnail of the comic

-API endpoint #3 : /v1/public/characters/{characterId}/stories
+- API endpoint #3 : /v1/public/characters/{characterId}/stories
--Fetchs ‘story’ behind the searched character id
+  - Fetch's ‘story’ behind the searched character id
--I would like to fetch the ID, description, and title.
+  - I would like to fetch the ID, description, and title.

 [If your API requires an API key, say so here.]